-Electives: 18 hours
+Electives: 12 hours

-Choose from hospitality courses

-or

-Use to make up University Core Curriculum deficiencies.
+May be chosen from hospitality courses or used to make up University Core Curriculum deficiencies.

-Note: Elective credits may be used to make up university core curriculum deficiencies, excluding foreign language.
+Note: Elective credits may be used to make up University Core Curriculum deficiencies.
 Any foreign language deficiencies will be completed over and above the 60 required hospitality credits.